JEFworks-Lab/jefworks-lab.github.io/join.md

 <div markdown="1">
 We welcome current undergraduate students at Johns Hopkins University throughout the school year either as a part of Independent Research (credited course), Research Experience for Undergraduates (REU) programs, the SMILE work-study program, and stipend-based compensated research experiences.
 Undergraduate research assistants will be provided with a fixed stipend for part-time 16-week work for each semester or full-time 8-week work during the summer.
 Provided stipends start at $4200 and increases depending on previous computational research experience.

+<i>Due to the large number of undergraduate students applying, we are currently unable to reply to all emails.
+Please feel free to reach out and follow up to express your interest and we will reach out to you as positions becomes available.</i>

 If you are interested in applying as an undergraduate research assistant, we recommend this guide:

 1. Email Prof. Fan with the subject line “Undergrad RA Application: [your name]”.
 Include in the body of the email: